mrcook/retroio/README.md

 ## Usage

-    $ tzxit read /path/to/tape.tzx
+    $ tzxit read -f=tzx /path/to/tape.tzx

-The TZX metadata will be printed to the terminal.
+The tape metadata and block information will be output to the terminal.

+If you wish to read a TAP formatted file, set the `--format` (`-f`) flag to `tap`.

 ### Example output

 ```
-TZX Revision: 1.10
+Tzxit processing complete!

+ARCHIVE INFORMATION:
   Title     : Skool Daze
   Publisher : Microsphere
   Authors   : David S. Reidy, Keith Warrington